vimpunk/cratetorrent/DESIGN.md

 - global (e.g. the result of allocating a new torrent),
 - per torrent (e.g. the result of writing blocks to disk).

-### Responsibilities

-#### Torrent file allocation
+### Torrent allocation
+Since a torrent may contain multiple files, they will be downloaded in a directory named after the torrent.
+There may be additional subdirectories in a torrent, so the whole torrent's file system structure needs to be set up before the download is begun.

-Currently only a single file download is supported, so the file allocation is very simple: the to-be-downloaded file is checked for existence and the first write creates the file.
+For single file downloads supported the file allocation is very simple: the to-be-downloaded file is checked for existence and the first write creates the file.

 Late we will want to pre-allocate sparse files truncated to the download length.

-#### Saving to disk
+### Saving to disk

+#### Buffering
 The primary purpose of `Disk` right now is to buffer downloaded blocks in memory until the piece is complete, hash the piece, notify torrent of the result, and, if the resulting hash matches the expected one, save to disk.